TaoELi/cavmd_examples_h2o/water_trpmd/README.md

 The folders here contain all necessary files to generate figures in the following paper:

-- Li, T. E., Nitzan, A., Hammes-Schiffer, S., Subotnik, J. E., &  (2022).
+- Li, T. E., Nitzan, A., Hammes-Schiffer, S., Subotnik, J. E. (2022).
 Quantum Simulations of Vibrational Strong Coupling via Path Integrals. arXiv.

 ## File structure
   - **plotting/** Enter this folder; try *python plot_IR.py* to obtain the IR figure; try *python plot_dielectric.py* to obtain the dielectric constant figure.
 The raw data for directly plotting the figures are also available in this repo.